Expert offers practical approach to quit smoking

-We talked with Linda Thomas, former-manager of Tobacco Consultation Services for U-M’s M-Healthy Program, about kicking the addiction.
+We talked with the Tobacco Consultation Services for U-M's M-Healthy Program, about kicking the addiction.

 Q: How do you respond to people who think that because they already have cancer, there’s no point in quitting?